 Finally, some of the alleged perpetrators of the acts of devastation committed near the stadium during the transfer to the place where the match was to be held have been identified.
 In particular, fringes of ultras from Casertana, brandishing clubs and sticks and throwing stones and blunt objects, they allegedly devastated the surrounding area, causing damage to parked cars and to vehicles used by the police who intervened to maintain public order.

-Today's measures follow the measures taken on January 24 and February 10 against ultras belonging to both fan groups, as they were deemed responsible for the same crimes.
+Today's measures follow the measures taken on January 24 and February 10 against ultras belonging to both fan groups, as they were held responsible for the same crimes.